FOREX-Dollar hovers above 2-month low vs yen; Aussie down on RBA

 The Australian dollar slipped after the minutes of the Reserve Bank of Australia showed the bank thinks the currency remains high despite its recent steep decline and sees scope for further depreciation.

-The dollar fetched 94.83 yen, up 0.3 percent from late U.S. levels on Japanese importers buying.
-Yet it failed to break above resistance at 95 yen, let alone Monday’s high of 95.22 yen, and wasn’t far off a two-month low of 93.75 set on Thursday.
+The dollar fetched 94.69 yen, up slightly from late U.S. levels.
+Yet it failed to break above a resistance at 95 yen, let alone Monday’s high of 95.22 yen, and wasn’t far off a two-month low of 93.75 set on Thursday.

-Ever since Japanese Prime Minister Shinzo Abe started pushing late last year for radical monetary easing to revive the economy, the dollar/yen pair has been driven by share price moves, especially Japanese equities, rather than U.S. bond yields, which traditionally have a strong correlation.
+Ever since Japanese Prime Minister Shinzo Abe started pushing for radical monetary easing to revive the economy late last year, the dollar/yen pair has been driven by share price moves, especially Japanese equities, rather than U.S. bond yields, which traditionally have a strong correlation.

 Speculation that Fed chief Ben Bernanke may indicate he could start winding down its stimulus program has led to a sell-off in global equities in recent weeks, helping the yen post its best weekly gain in nearly four years against the dollar last week.